 Almost all of Green Christian’s work is carried out unpaid.
-The key people are the ten trustees who oversee the organisation and make decisions about how it is run and the projects that are carried out.
+The key people are the nine trustees who oversee the organisation and make decisions about how it is run and the projects that are carried out.

 The work of Green Christian is divided into five groups: